joelGarcia93/zip_code_challenge/README.md

 # README

-## with this API you can get zip code information by passing the zip code number as parameter
+with this API you can get zip code information by passing the zip code number as parameter

-> I forgot to create this project with flag rails new projectname --api. sorry :,(

 # End points